Achievable logoAchievable logo

 Substrates and specificity

-Each enzyme selectively binds one or more substrates—the molecules undergoing reaction—based on a precise three-dimensional complementarity.
-This specificity stems from structural compatibility between the substrate and the enzyme’s active site, promoting the correct alignment and efficient chemical conversion.
-Enzymes typically exhibit high specificity, recognizing subtle differences in substrate shape or functional groups, even as specifically as differentiating stereoisomers.
+Each enzyme selectively binds one or more substrates - the molecules undergoing reaction - based on precise three-dimensional complementarity.
+This specificity comes from the structural match between the substrate and the enzyme’s active site, which helps align reactants and promotes efficient chemical conversion.

 Active site and models of enzyme binding